EliseoPlunker/blog/demo/nel-swipper-directive/README.md

+# nel-swipper-directive

-Copy the utils directory in app directory
+Copy the utils directory in app directory and execute npm install